CanRanBan/PlayniteExtensionFork-DuplicateHider/README.md

 ## Theme Integration

-The custom UI element can be intgrated into a Theme by, for example, placing
+The custom UI element can be integrated into a Theme by, for example, placing

 ```xml
 <ContentControl x:Name="DuplicateHider_SourceSelector" DockPanel.Dock="Right" MaxHeight="{Binding ElementName=PART_ImageIcon, Path=Height}"/>